nutriverse/zscorer/README.md

 Reference Study** as standard for calculating the `z-scores` hence it comes as a dataset in this package.

-`zscorer` can be used to calculate the appropriate `z-score` for the corresponding anthropometric index for a single child to assess growth and nutritional status against the standard.
-It can also be used to calculate the `z-scores` for an entire cohort or sample of children (such as in nutrition surveys) to allow for assessing the nutritional status of the entire child population.
+`zscorer` calculates the `z-score` for the corresponding anthropometric index given a dataset of children containing anthropometric measurements for height, weight, arm circumference, head circumference, subscapular skinfold, and triceps skinfold and additional data on age and sex to assess growth and nutritional status of the sample of children against the WHO Multicentre Growth Reference Study standard (WGS).

+`zscorer` also contains functions that calculates the `zscore` for three commonly assessed anthropometric indices in nutrition surveys (`weight-for-height`, `height-for-age`, `weight-for-age`) given anthropometric measurements of individual children.
+These are legacy functions used in earlier versions of `zscorer` that will soon be deprecated.

 ## Installation